 In 1850, by the prodding of Senator Thomas Hart Benton of Missouri, the United States Congress passed the Donation Land Act, which granted farmlands to settlers.
-In 1862 Senator Benton fathered the Homestead Act.
+In 1862 Senator Benton was the father of the Homestead Act.

 The Founding of Prosser

-The town was founded by Colonel William F. Prosser from Pennsylvania.
-Col. Prosser was a school teacher and former surveyor.
+Colonel William F. Prosser from Pennsylvania founded the town.
+Col. Prosser was a schoolteacher and former surveyor.
 He was also a land agent when he and his wife, Flora, moved to the Yakima Valley in 1882.
 They homesteaded here and opened a trading post.
-Farrand Park on the river front marks the site of their home.
+Farrand Park on the riverfront marks the site of their home.
 Even though they did not stay long, their time there was enough for the people to name their town after him.

 Prosser started out, like so many frontier towns, as a farming community.
 There were cattle ranches and herds of sheep that wintered in the mild winters of the valley.
 Cowboys would bring their herds down to the Yakima River to be watered and they would haul barrels of water back to their ranches or farms.

 Before irrigation arrived the farms were dry land farms and did not require a lot of water.
 The residents of Prosser built a flour mill in 1887 so that they could process their wheat into flour instead of having to haul it someplace else.
 Lewis Hinzerling, another early settler, was one of the people behind the building of the mill and the 6th Street Bridge.
 The grist mill was built at Prosser Falls, a traditional fishing station for the Yakima Native Americans.
 In 1906 a train carried some of this flour to San Francisco to help the residents there after the earthquake.

 Irrigation and the Railroad